containrrr/watchtower/docs/arguments.md

     nginx redis
 ```

 In the example above, watchtower will execute an upgrade attempt on the containers named "nginx" and "redis".
-Using this mode will enable debugging output showing all actions performed as usage is intended for interactive users.
-Once the attempt is completed, the container will exit and remove itself due to the "--rm" flag.
+Using this mode will enable debugging output showing all actions performed, as usage is intended for interactive users.
+Once the attempt is completed, the container will exit and remove itself due to the `--rm` flag.

 When no arguments are specified, watchtower will monitor all running containers.